 Research Assistant Professor

-Dr. Mohamed Ameen Poyli joined as Research Assistant Professor in the Department of Physics and Nanotechnology at SRM University in June 2016.
+Dr. Mohamed Ameen Poyli joined as Research Assistant Professor in the Department of Physics and Nanotechnology at SRM Institute of Science and Technology (formerly known as SRM University) in June 2016.
 He graduated with Doctor of Philosophy degree in Physics from The University of the Basque Country (UPV/EHU), San Sebastian, Spain.
 During PhD period, he was involved in theoretical and computational study of optical response of novel nanomaterials.
 In this period, he worked in the Theory of Nanophotonics Group at the Center for Materials Physics (CFM) and in Donostia International Physics Center (DIPC) at San Sebastian.
 Dr. Poyli has a master degree in Physics from the Bharathidasan University, Tiruchirappalli, India and a masters in Nanoscience from The Universityof the Basque Country, San Sebastian, Spain.

 My research involves theoretical modelling of the optical response nanostructures of various novel materials for the purpose of optimizing their response towards electromagnetic radiation.
 For this purpose, I use standard Maxwell’s solvers for numerical simulations and Matlab and similar softwares for the implementation of analytical expressions.
 I focus on the following topics: